menu

 Palestine is a very small village located in the state of Illinois.
 With a population of 1,221 people and just one neighborhood, Palestine is the 654th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Palestine is generally considered to be a blue-collar town.
-39.80% of the Palestine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Palestine, you'll notice that it is more blue-collar than most other communities in America.
+39.80% of Palestine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Palestine is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Palestine who work in office and administrative support (13.27%), sales jobs (8.16%), and food service (8.16%).

 Also of interest is that Palestine has more people living here who work in computers and math than 95% of the places in the US.